mrleblanc101/vue3-transition-expand/README.md

 - [ ] Add TypeScript Definition
 - [ ] Provide Nuxt module/plugin
 - [ ] Interupting should reverse the animation at it's current state instead of from the end
+- [ ] Do not extract styles ?
+- [ ] Auto-generate changelog, add CHANGELOG.md